Coding Assistance in Visual Basic .NET

 For each parameter of a function there's a context action that will create a function without that parameter which calls the original function.

 After you add a new member to a base class, the next logical step is to implement this member in all classes derived from the base class.
 You can write code manually, but a better decision is to apply the appropriate context action.
-ReSharper automatically detects all derived classes and prompts you to decide where a base class member should be implemented and generates code.
+JetBrains Rider automatically detects all derived classes and prompts you to decide where a base class member should be implemented and generates code.

-Rearrange code elements is available in Visual Basic as well.
+Rearrange Code Elements is available in Visual Basic as well.
 For example, you can move a member declaration up or down within a type.

 You can move a statement out of or into a block of code.
 For example, to move